Medical/Professional Relations

 I provide Social Security with patient or student records.
 How does this affect me?

 You will continue to receive a signed SSA-827 with each of Social Security’s requests for records.
 There is no change to the current HIPAA-compliant SSA-827 form you are already accepting.
-In the completed signature block, you may see an indication that the applicant signed using our new processes.
+In the completed signature block, you may see an indication that the applicant signed using our processes.
 You may see the name of the Social Security employee in the witness block if your patient applied for disability benefits by telephone or in a Social Security office.
-The only new thing is the method used to sign the form.

 By accepting the signed authorization, you are helping to speed up the application process, which can result in patients getting quicker access to cash benefits and medical insurance coverage under Medicare and Medicaid, which in turn may decrease the number of uninsured and underinsured patients you serve.